 How long has this V2 unit been in testing and have there been any issues or revisions along the way?

-Throughout the testing period there were three units being used globally in order to cover a variety of scenarios.
+Covering the variety of scenarios there were three units being used globally throughout the test period.
 Altitude and fuel quality being two such variables.

 We have had no issues and no revisions along the way.
 Nailed it first go, although I think we could make a larger comp wheel in the future for some more ponies, if needed. 😉